Tomnowell/newsite/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 </details>

+---

-*Q2: In the apache.log file, how many total HTTP 200 responses were logged?*
+**Q2: In the apache.log file, how many total HTTP 200 responses were logged?**

-> use awk to select all 200 response codes and pipe it to wc - the first value is our count
+*use awk to select all 200 response codes and pipe it to wc - the first value is our count.*

 ```bash
 awk '$9 == 200' apache.log | wc
 ```